alexanderwerning/tacos/README.md

 - **47,748 temporally-aligned captions** linked to specific regions which can be used to provide stronger supervision during text-audio pretraining.

-The following figure illustrates the difference between weak and strong captions:
+The following figure illustrates the difference between weak captions (left) and strong captions (right):
 <img src="figures/weak_vs_strong.png">

 ## Quick Start to Run Experiments